Catholic Campus Life

 This all takes place through a true Catholic education guaranteed by the Archdiocese of Miami.
 In fact, St. Brendan is largest archdiocesan co-ed high school in Miami-Dade County.
 The faith that Catholic children practice in their parishes and schools is continued and enhanced at St. Brendan through weekly masses, periodic confessions, daily prayer before every class, numerous retreats, community service learning programs and multiple religious activities.
 Our students learn not to be content with the little things, because a real and lived experience of faith, knowledge, hope and charity constantly enlarges their souls.

 As a Catholic School we recognize that our main goal is to enter into a personal relationship with Christ.
 Campus Ministry exists to provide students with ongoing spiritual formation and unique experiences to serve others and ultimately God.
 Campus Ministry is open to all students, especially those who have a desire to go deeper into their faith.
-They go through training on how to lead retreats, small groups, and how to share their testimony.
+Students may participate in campus ministry by attending daily Communion Service, Retreats, and Ignite.

-In an effort to encourage our students to put into action and continue what they have learned through retreats and Theology classes we have created Ignite.
-Ignite is a youth group setting offered to our students once a month as well as grade-level Ignites, which are held every semester.
-This is a great opportunity to grow not only individually but as a class and ultimately as a school.
+In an effort to encourage our students to put into action what they learn in Theology classes and continue their retreat experience we have created Ignite.
+Ignite is a Catholic youth group offered to our students once a month.
+This is a great opportunity to grow in relationship with Christ individually and ultimately as a school community.

 “Do not conform yourself to the things of this world, but be transformed by the renewal of your mind, that you may know the will of God, what is good and perfect” Romans 12:2